 Adam and Eve had the natural love and were relatively happy, but couldn’t resist temptation.
 Those in the spirit world with only the natural love too may be subject to temptation and, if it is not resisted, to fall from their state of happiness.
 By contrast those with the Divine Love become a part of divinity – as if they were very God – and never be subject to temptation or unhappiness.
 They are destined to live as immortal sinless spirits or divine angels through all eternity in the presence and at-one with the Father.

-For a graphic representation of this information, click here.
+Here is a graphic representation of this process:

 Related articles on this site: